TamaraVasiljev/StatsAndBooze/README.md

 ## Other details

 **parse_dates** involves several functions to transform the input dates:
-* single dates: will be just converted in date format
+* single dates: will be just converted into date format
-* interval dates: will be handled to obtain a sequence of dates given the start-date and the end-date as input
+* interval dates: will be handled to obtain a sequence of dates given the start date and the end date as input
-* names of week day: will be converted in date format (yyyy-mm-dd) by using the date of today as the reference date
+* names of week day: will be converted into date format (yyyy-mm-dd) by using the today's date as the reference date

 ## Examples

-* To transform all the input dates in date format (yyyy-mm-dd)
+* To transform all the input dates into date format (yyyy-mm-dd)

 ``` r
 beer_dates_string <- list( andrea = c("2023-05-02", "2023-05-03 / 2023-05-06"),